11 Ways To Screen Garden From Overlooking Neighbours

 With the approach of summer comes the promise of more time spent outdoors, relaxing in your own garden or hosting al fresco dinner parties for loved ones.
 However, if your garden suffers from overlooking neighbours and you struggle to get privacy in the comfort of your own landscape, then these ideas may seem like mere pipe dreams.

 After all, being able to spend time in your garden and unwind on summer days seems impossible when you feel as though you are constantly being watched by those around you.
-Overlooking neighbours interrupt the peace and tranquillity you desire from your garden, causing you to spend less time outdoors than you would like.
+Overlooking neighbours can interrupt the peace and tranquillity you desire from your garden, causing you to spend less time outdoors than you would like.

-Luckily, there are ways to screen your garden from overlooking neighbours and create your own private sanctuary with careful garden design and meticulous landscape planning.
+Luckily, there are ways to screen garden from overlooking neighbours and create your own private sanctuary with careful garden design and meticulous landscape planning.
 At Heath Landscapes & Garden Design, we have over 20 years of experience in helping people bring their garden dreams to life and can offer expertise for all kinds of outdoor environments.

-In this guide, we are going to share some of the most effective ways you can screen your garden from overlooking neighbours to create a secluded area you love.
+In this guide, we are going to share some of the most effective ways you can screen garden from overlooking neighbours to create a secluded area you love.

-Natural Screening
+Natural Screening Solutions: Planting For Privacy

-Plant Trees and Shrubs
+1) Plant Trees and Shrubs

 One of the most natural and aesthetically pleasing ways to create privacy is by planting trees and shrubs around the perimeters of your garden.
 Using a mixture of trees and shrub species creates an engaging depth to the garden, as well as developing an effective screen from overlooking neighbours around your garden.